LLNL/exajugo/jl_hiop_pridec/README.md

  - hiop.jl: contains the functions that interface with exajugo;
  - generate_sbatch.jl: generates sbatch file for slurm;
+ - run_interactive.jl: generates script to run interactively in a debug node for slurm;
  - test_cases.jl: functions that load test instances;
  - test.jl: function that loads bus9 case and solves the base case.